 herbalist-crafted body care

-The body oils are infused in organic, cold-pressed oil from midwest sunflowers and the honey and beeswax are from a local family-owned farm.
+In my products I use organic, cold-pressed oil from midwest sunflowers, and the honey and beeswax are from a local family-owned farm.

 enter the shop